-Dr. Lei Zhang is Herbert Rabin Distinguished Professor in the Department of Civil and Environmental Engineering at the University of Maryland and director of the Maryland Transportation Institute.
-With 16 years of professional experience, Zhang has published more than 200 peer-reviewed journal and conference papers on topics including large-scale transportation systems modeling and simulation, travel behavior, sustainability solutions.
-He has led more than 50 research projects, including two major projects that uses and improves the EconWorks tool, and received $24.6 million in external funding support from the National Science Foundation, U.S. Department of Transportation, U.S. Department of Energy, Federal Highway Administration, Strategic Highway Research Program, National Cooperative Highway Research Program, and other federal and state agencies and private foundations.
+Dr. Lei Zhang is the Herbert Rabin Distinguished Professor in the Department of Civil and Environmental Engineering and director of the Maryland Transportation Institute at the University of Maryland (UMD).
+He previously served as the director of the National Transportation Center at UMD.
+Dr. Zhang has published more than 260 peer-reviewed journal and conference papers on topics including large-scale urban and transportation systems modeling and simulation, smart cities, emerging data and data-driven decision making, and innovative mobility solutions.
+He has led more than 50 research projects to successful completion and received $53 million in external funding support as PI from the U.S. Department of Transportation, Federal Highway Administration, Strategic Highway Research Program, National Cooperative Highway Research Program, Maryland Department of Transportation, Maryland State Highway Administration and other organizations.